AndrewWilliams3142/al-folio/_pages/publications.md

  - **Williams, A.** & co-authors: Coupling of aerosols, clouds and circulation in high-resolution, mock-Walker simulations

- - **Williams, A.** & co-authors: The Linear Sensitivity of Regional Precipitation to Sea-Surface Temperature Changes
+ - **Williams, A.**, Forest, C. E., Dagan, G., Woollings, T. & Stier, P.: The linear sensitivity of regional precipitation to sea-surface temperature changes

- - **Williams, A.**, Woollings, T., Dagan, G., Watson-Parris, D. & Stier, P.: Sensitivity of rapid-adjustments to variations in the vertical structure of extratropical aerosol absorption
+ - **Williams, A.**, Woollings, T., Dagan, G., Watson-Parris, D. & Stier, P.: Sensitivity of rapid-adjustments to variations in the vertical structure of localized extratropical aerosol absorption

 ### 2021: